COS301-SE-2024/WorkWise-Central/docs/database/DatabaseDocument.md

 - **logo**: The company's logo.
 - **contactDetails**: Contact information including phone and email.
 - **address**: The company's address, comprising street, suburb, city, and postal code.
-- **employees**: A list of employee IDs associated with the company.
+- **employees**: A list of employee Ids associated with the company.
-- **inventoryItems**: A list of inventory item IDs managed by the company.
+- **inventoryItems**: A list of inventory item Ids managed by the company.

 **Client**
 The Client entity stores information about clients.